 Boiling water taps come in various styles to be in keeping with the design of your kitchen.
-Tap styles include round and square necks, different colours and materials such as brushed copper, gold and anthracite, so there is always a style to suit everyone.
+Boiling tap styles include swan neck and square neck, different colours and materials such as rose gold, gold, silver, gun metal grey & matte black, so there is always a style to suit everyone.
 The range of designs can help to add an extra touch of class and contemporariness to your kitchen.

 Areas that contain hard water can often be subjected to limescale issues.
 Most boiling water taps come with a filter to help reduce the build-up of limescale, remove hardness, and purify the water.
 It’s important to remember to change the filter regularly to ensure it remains effective.
 The number of times you should change the filter can vary between brands.
 The recommended amount is usually every three to six months.

 What are the different features of boiling water taps?

 There are many brands of boiling water taps on the market, each with its own set of features, so you are sure to find one to suit your needs and budget.
 Many brands of boiling water taps offer a combination of different settings:

 Basic instant boiling water taps offer both boiling and cold-water options.

 Three in one

 Our boiling water taps from the Kelvin collection offer the ability to pour boiling water as well as hot and cold settings.

 Four in one

 Four in one boiling water taps offer the option to pour filtered cold water in addition to hot, boiling and standard cold water options.
 Fahren are even set to release a spaarkling hot water tap in 2022.